 The Cape Cod Master Gardener Program is a cooperative effort between community volunteers and Cape Cod Cooperative Extension staff to provide unbiased horticultural information to the residents of Barnstable County.
 Working with Master Gardener volunteers, Extension can expand its ability to provide quality information to the residents of Barnstable County through an array of horticultural programs.

 Natasha Miskovsky was born and raised on Cape Cod and has been immersed in the world of plants, flowers and garden design by virtue of her upbringing.
-She is now formally persuing a degree in Horticulture while working in green industry.
 She is an artist at heart, profoundly creative, and has a contagious passion for container gardening.
 She now has her own business, Natasha Miskovsky Gardens.

 Prominent New England landscape designer Paul Miskovsky is a graduate of UMass Stockbridge, with a degree in Commercial Floriculture.
 Upon graduation his namesake landscape design, installation and maintenance company took hold.
 Paul is currently celebrating his pearl anniversary with thirty successful years of creating cutting edge, high-quality gardens.